hengshiyu/hengshiyu.github.io/research.md

 # Research Papers:

+## Open source software:

-### Gallis, John A., Fan Li, Hengshi Yu, and Elizabeth L. Turner.
+- Gallis, John A., Fan Li, Hengshi Yu, and Elizabeth L. Turner.
 Cvcrand and Cptest: Commands for Efficient Design and Analysis of Cluster Randomized Trials Using Constrained Randomization and Permutation Tests.
 The Stata Journal 18, no. 2 (2018): 357-378.

-# Talks:
+### Talks: